ayansid2323/Movie-Recommendation-Model/README.md

 This project is a movie recommendation system that utilizes content-based filtering.
 It is built using the Sci-Kit Learn framework for machine learning and Pandas for data manipulation.

 ## Features
-- **Content-Based Filtering**: Recommends movies based on the similarity of their overviews.
+- **Content-Based Filtering**: Recommends movies based on the similarity of their overviews and keywords.
 - **Machine Learning**: Utilizes Sci-Kit Learn for feature extraction and similarity computation.
 - **Data Manipulation**: Efficiently handles and preprocesses data using Pandas.